 - What lingering questions do you have?
-Feel free to ask that person after our session is over. - What questions can you think of for other people in your lives?
+Feel free to ask that person after our session is over.
+Channeling curiosity is a big part of dialogue. - What questions can you think of for other people in your lives?
 Have you asked them?
 Why or why not?